 Celebrating its 16th edition, the festival’s purpose is to make children, youth and adults fall in love with the natural and cultural treasures that remain heroically in the rural and indigenous areas of the planet.

-Nominee Best Feature Film - Mallku Feature Films Competition
+WINNER Best Feature Film - Mallku Feature Films Competition

 Green Screen Environmental Film Festival - Port of Spain, Trinidad & Tobago Premiere